HABSBURGS AND 7 UNITED PROVINCES

 The VOC residence, 17th century

 The WIC, in turn, had to fight militarily with Spain and Portugal, which were dominant on the colonial market.
-Dutch colonies are discussed separately in the History of colonies section.
+Dutch colonies are discussed separately in the History of the colonies section.

 The Dutch Golden Age also witnessed a huge development of the industry, in huge part textile, largely based on imported raw and prefabricated materials.
 Larger companies had already an early capitalistic character.
 In develop-ment were gardening (including growing tulip) and arboriculture, and modern system of draining by windmills let gaining more ground.
 In 1609 the Bank of Amsterdam was established, and in 1611 the stock exchange had been officially opened.
 Both institutions had a large impact on monetary policy in Europe.
 On the painting: the old Council Hall in Amsterdam, the first seat of the Bank of Amsterdam, Pieter Jansz.
 Saenredam.